-The book combines financial modeling principles with industrial best practices with emphasis on data structure and layout optimization, financial transparency, balance, managing circularity and financial model audition.
-The books also covers a broad range of financial modeling principles in sensitivity and scenario analysis, data analysis and the application of Excel and Visual Basics for Application (VBA) functionalities in financial modeling.
-‘Principles of Financial Modeling by Michael Rees’ is an indispensible material for any professional seeking to get an extensive and in-depth knowledge of financial modeling for diverse real-world applications.
+The book combines financial modeling principles with industry best practices with emphasis on data structure and layout optimization, financial transparency, balance, managing circularity, and financial model audition.
+The books also cover a broad range of financial modeling principles in sensitivity and scenario analysis, data analysis and the application of Excel and Visual Basics for Application (VBA) functionalities in financial modeling.
+‘Principles of Financial Modeling by Michael Rees’ is an indispensable material for any professional seeking to get an extensive and in-depth knowledge of financial modeling for diverse real-world applications.

 Author: Thomas Ittelson